Immersion Travel in South Africa

-Two-thirds of the population are Christian, but many other religions are practiced.
+Almost 80% of the South African population practice a form of Christian faith, but many other religions are practiced.

 In the post-apartheid era, racial barriers are officially down, but old tensions still simmer beneath the surface.
-The high unemployment rate of 22% has led to serious crime and racial tension.
+The very high South Africa unemployment rate of, which has risen to 35%, has led to serious crime and racial tension.